 How Tax IDs Work

 Even with a resale ID, you will still need to pay a Use Tax on business items that will not be resold, for example tools that you use to create your jewelry (again, this varies from state to state).
 In most states, you will also have to file your own sales tax reports and pay the sales tax you have collected.
-If you do not resell items bought for your business that are marked (TX) on your invoice, report and pay Use Tax when filing out your state's sales tax return.
+Please check with your local tax expert to ensure you are in compliance with your laws.

 Additional advantages of a Business License and/or a Tax ID: